nwutils/nw-react-cra-example/README.md

 4. Create a directory named `package.nw` inside the directory created in step #2 above.
 5. Copy the following files to this new `package.nw` directory: `main.js`, `package.json`, `build/` (the entire directory).
 6. Edit `package.json` and remove the entire `devDependencies` section.
 7. If the Node.js context of your application uses any NPM packages (anything in `dependencies`), these need to be installed in the `package.nw` directory.
-To do this, run `npm install` inside `package.nw`.
+To do this, run `npm ci --production` inside `package.nw`.

 The main directory from step #2 will now include your fully-functional application.
 It can be copied anywhere and used without needing anything else pre-installed.
 Ideally, this directory would now be turned into an "installer" for easy distribution.
 This can be done with tools like <a href="https://jrsoftware.org/isinfo.php">InnoSetup</a> for Windows or building a DEB/RPM for Linux.

+## Build Tools
+Often, it's fairly-trivial at this point to write a custom "build system" that automatically runs through the above steps (as well as any additional customization steps needed), and generates installers for all supported operating systems.
+There are some existing packages for this task, but most have not been maintained:
+- <a href="https://www.npmjs.com/package/nw-builder">nw-builder</a> - Maintenance of this package has recently been picked up and a "stable" v4 build is expected soon.
+Until then it's a great reference.
+- <a href="https://www.npmjs.com/package/nwjs-builder-phoenix">nwjs-builder-phoenix</a> - This was an excellent set of build scripts, but it has not been maintained.
+It's still a good reference, if building a custom build system.